wendlers/scratch-pynetsense/README.md

 	Once a connection is established, messages are sent in both directions over the socket connection.

+_Note:_ For a more detailed description of how to [enable/use remote sensors] (http://wiki.scratch.mit.edu/wiki/Remote_Sensor_Connections) see the Scratch Wiki.

 In other words, this means, that one could share global Scratch variables among all remote sensor clients connected to Scratch.
 The same is true for Scratch messages: they are broadcasted to all clients.
 For example:

 * A remote sensor client instance connects to scratch.